zhaoxy136/hello-world/README.md

 # hello-world
-Some brilliant ideas about Algorithm
+Some brilliant ideas about Algorithms